HISTORY

 2010

 ACL commences rate restoration program after the worst year in the history of contianer shipping.
 The ACL corporate headquarters is relocated to Westfield, New Jersey.
 The G-3 container operations in New York moved to APM Terminal.
-Phase out plan of carrier supplied chassis announced in the U.S. G-3's Atlantic Conveyor, Companion, Compass complete scheduled dry-dcok.
+Phase out plan of carrier supplied chassis announced in the U.S. G-3's Atlantic Conveyor, Companion, Compass complete scheduled dry-dock.
 Ship management services for ACL's G-3 vessels switch to Bibby Ship Management.

 2011